 CRRC Puzhen Alstom Transportation Systemt, a joint venture of Alstom, was appointed by AAHK to provide operation and maintenance services for the integrated APM system for the T2 Line connecting Terminal 2 and the Terminal 2 Concourse in July 2022.

 Investment and financing

-Funding for the project will be based on the ‘joint contribution and user-pay’ principle, in which funds from multiple channels will be utilised.
+Funding for the project is based on the ‘joint contribution and user-pay’ principle, with funds arranged from multiple channels.

-The funding sources include bank loans and bonds issue, HKIA’s operational surplus, and construction fee collected from the departing passengers.
+The funding sources include bank loans and bonds issues, HKIA’s operational surplus, and construction fees collected from the departing passengers.

-Some of the green initiatives implemented / planned include carbon and energy reduction, waste management with a pledge to recycle 50% of all waste by 2021, air quality monitoring, green building design and water conservation.
+Some of the green initiatives planned include carbon and energy reduction, air quality monitoring, green building design, and water conservation, as well as waste management, with a pledge to recycle 50% of all waste.